-Remembering Heavy D: What We Can All Learn From His Life (And Death)
+Remembering Heavy D: What We Learn From His Life (And Death)

 Heavy D was one of the most beloved rappers in our time.
 He was responsible for bringing Sean “Diddy” Combs and Usher into the music business as well.

 Heavy D was a connector.
 He was cool with the hardcore gangsters and the elite.
 Many artists, like Will Smith, Sean “P. Diddy” Combs and more claim that he was the one that got them their break.
 So it’s no wonder that the entire music community took it hard when he died in 2011.

 Results from an autopsy conducted on the “Big Tyme” rapper reveal his November 8, 2011 death at the age of 44 was caused by a pulmonary embolism.
 Jamaican-born American rapper, record producer, singer, actor, and the former leader of Heavy D & the Boyz, was loved by many all over the world.
 Fans often quoted his word and tongue play term he used to use, “My diddly-diddly-diddly-D.”

 The Los Angeles County Coroner’s Office confirmed that Heavy D, born Dwight Arrington Myers, died after suffering from a deep vein thrombosis, in which a blood clot in the leg traveled to his lung and blocked a main artery, resulting in the pulmonary embolism.

 Heavy penned hits like “Somebody for Me,” “Black Coffee” and more.
 The Overweight Lover as he was called was smooth on the mic and even credited with bringing Usher to Puffy Combs for his first album.